We Asked Our Team For Their Favorite Raleigh Restaurants—Here Are Our Top 16 Picks!

 1. The Piper’s Restaurant and Tavern

 If you’re looking for a delicious Irish tavern, look no further than our intern, Kate’s, favorite restaurant!
-The Piper’s Tavern has been serving the Raleigh area for years, and is the perfect blend of sports bar, Irish pub, and family-friendly tavern.
+The Piper’s Tavern has been serving the Raleigh area for years and is the perfect blend of a sports bar, Irish pub, and family-friendly tavern.

 During hockey season, stop by The Piper’s Tavern to catch a Hurricanes game!
 And don’t forget to swing by on Mondays for $3 North Carolina drafts.
 There’s something going on every day of the week at Piper’s, so you’re bound to enjoy yourself no matter when you visit!